5 Useful Tips To Use Internet Marketing for Tour Operators and Travel Agencies

 1. Go live with a great website

 The website is a crucial starting point.
 Every travel agency and tour operator should have a website.
 And not just any website, but one that amazes and entices the customer to book.
-According to a recent industry report and trend forecast from Destination Hotels, 72% of planners get most of their information about a potential venue from its website.
+According to a recent industry report and trend forecast from Amadeus Hospitality, 72% of planners get most of their information about a potential venue from its website.

 People are spending a huge amount of time on tourism websites because it requires a lot of time to decide upon destination, budget, type of activities, documentation regarding political and economic issues of the country of destination, the required documents, and lots and lots of other factors.
 That’s why a website carries so much value.
 Plus your website should also have information about your business, travel license, team, contact details to prove your agency is trustworthy.